-Vancouver is known as one of the best cities in the world to live.
-Surrounded by water and picturesque mountains, many people flock to this city to get the best of the urban and natural world.
-If you’re curious about this Canadian city, below are seven reasons to visit.
+Vancouver is known as one of the best cities in the world to live in.
+Surrounded by water and picturesque mountains, many people flock to this city to enjoy its combination of urban culture and ubiquitous natural world.
+If you’re curious about this Canadian city, below are seven reasons to visit, and maybe stay.

 1. It Has the Best of City and Nature

-Vancouver is incredibly unique because of its proximity to the mountains and the ocean.
+Vancouver is incredibly unique because of its proximity to both the mountains and the ocean.
 From the city centre, you have easy access to three main mountains: Grouse, Seymour, and Cypress (which was part of the 2010 Winter Olympics).
-Only an hour’s drive away is the infamous Whistler Mountain which attracts tourists and celebrities all year-round.
-Or, if the mountains don’t tickle your fancy, you can also enjoy the Pacific Ocean, which is easily accessed by the city’s numerous beaches.
+Only an hour’s drive away is the famous Whistler Mountain which attracts global tourists and celebrities all year-round.
+Or, if the mountains don’t tickle your fancy, you can also enjoy the views of and walks along the Pacific Ocean, which is easily accessed by the city’s numerous beaches.

 2. There are Lots of Public Beaches